Cissus

-Cissus is a genus of 279 species of lianas (woody vines) in the grape family (Vitaceae).
+Cissus is a genus of 350 species of lianas (woody vines) in the grape family (Vitaceae).
 Species are native to the tropical and subtropical Americas, sub-Saharan Africa, the Arabian Peninsula, tropical Asia, Papuasia, and Australia.

 Description

 Extrafloral nectaries on the stipule have been reported for C. microcarpa, C. psudosicyoids, and C. rhombifolia.

 Uses

 Medicinal

 Cissus quadrangularis has been evaluated for potential medical uses.
 As a source of carotenoids, triterpenoids and ascorbic acid, the extracts may have potential for medical effects, including "gastroprotective activity" and benefits in terms of "lipid metabolism and oxidative stress".
 Cissus quinquangularis was used by the Maasai people of Kenya to relieve some of the symptoms of malaria.

 Ornamental

 Cissus alata and Cissus incisa are cultivated as garden plants in some areas of the world.
 Succulent members of the genus such as Cissus quadrangularis are also found in the nursery trade but tend to be frost tender and are thus not widely cultivated.
+Cissus alata is also cultivated as a houseplant, and C. discolor is often seen in greenhouses.